ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 -   **Transport Layer Security (TLS):** Encrypts communication between your website and visitors, protecting sensitive data like passwords and credit card information.
 -   **Range**: non-HTTP and HTTPS port protection Secures ports on your server beyond the standard web traffic ports (HTTP and HTTPS), protecting against attacks that target vulnerable services.

+In this pattern {{site.data.keyword.cis_full_notm}} DDos and WAF features are used to meet security requirments.

 Learn more about the Cloud Internet Service features [here](/docs-draft/cis?topic=cis-about-ibm-cloud-internet-services-cis).

 Explore {{site.data.keyword.cis_full_notm}} [DDoS](/docs/cis?topic=cis-distributed-denial-of-service-ddos-attack-concepts).